 The Law of Above Down - Inside Out

-Chiropractic is based on a science, art and philosophy.
-In the very first week that I started at Palmer College of Chiropractic in 1964, in philosophy class we learned that the body never does anything wrong.
+Chiropractic is based on a foundation of science, art and philosophy, like a triangular balance board.
+In the very first week that I started at Palmer College of Chiropractic in 1964, in philosophy class, we learned that the body never does anything wrong.
 It always does the very best it can with what we give it; that it responds to all our thoughts as if they were commands.
 We also learned a holistic model that explained wellness, healing, and all of creation.
 The model was called “Above Down—Inside Out.”
 Here is how it works:

-A brilliant insight, higher truth, a dream or noble plan comes into our consciousness (from above), from the spiritual dimension.
-When we take ownership of the truth or dream and commit to it, we take it (down) into our body.
-We take it (inside) ourselves and then, against all odds, we manifest it (out) into the world.
-As you might imagine, this model requires courage.
+A brilliant insight, higher truth, a dream, ideal or noble plan comes into our consciousness from the spiritual dimension (above).
+When we take ownership of the truth or dream and commit to it, we take it into our body (down).
+From within ourselves (inside), we commit to the vision or higher truth.
+Then against all odds, we manifest it (out) into the world.

-Above Down—Inside Out also explains how healing works.
-When we are badly injured, or have a terrible illness, it is often difficult for us to see ourselves as vibrantly healthy and whole.
-It takes courage to even imagine ourselves as a powerfully healthy person, but that image is exactly what we need to hold onto throughout all the dark nights of our recovery.
+The yin/yang symbol is a good model to explain how healing works through the law of above down, inside out.
+When we are badly injured, or have a terrible illness (the dark portion of the symbol), it is often difficult for us to see ourselves as vibrantly healthy and whole.
+It takes courage to even imagine ourselves as a powerfully healthy person, but an image of what we would be doing or how we want to see ourselves when we heal up, is exactly what we need to hold onto throughout all the dark nights of our recovery.

 See an image of yourself doing action things, like running a marathon, hiking mountains, swimming rivers or your mind razor-sharp until the day you die.
 Imagine friends telling you how great you look, your color vibrant, your face beaming.
-Create an image of yourself in the vibrantly healthy state you want to emulate.
-Seeing the vision is the “Above” part of the equation.
+Create an image of yourself in the vibrantly healthy state you want to emulate (the pure white dot in the center of the dark field of the symbol), then courageously step into that image.

 Coincidently, this is also the model of how creation works.
 Spiritual reality and physical reality both operate under similar laws.
 “As above, so below.”
 If you want to heal yourself or manifest something, this is a model that has been proven to work.

-And yet most people unconsciously organize their whole life around the critical thinking model.
+Up to now, most people have lived their lives in this critical thinking model.
 At this time in history, it remains the dominant paradigm.
-The medical allopathic model works in this direction.
+Sadly, the allopathic medical model works in this direction.
 The doctor gives your symptom pattern a diagnosis, then fights against the diagnosis.
 Once you have been given a diagnosis (outside in), that diagnosis defines the rest of your life (Below Upward).
-In this model you are defined as your disease: “I am a diabetic, I have a bad back, I am a cancer survivor.”
+In this model you are defined as your disease: “I am a diabetic, I have a bad back, I am a cancer survivor, this is my bad knee.”

 Creative, vibrant, high-energy children are often given an ADD diagnosis.
-Once they are thusly defined, they go from vibrant alive geniuses to problem children that need to be drugged and controlled.
-The diagnosis often makes these children believe that they are somehow damaged goods, and casts a pall on the rest of their lives.
-ADD just means they are smarter than normal, but an ADD brain takes much more discipline to handle.
+Once defined, they go from vibrant alive geniuses to problem children that need to be drugged and controlled.
+The diagnosis makes these children believe they are damaged goods, and casts a pall on the rest of their lives.
+ADD just means they are smarter than normal, but an ADD brain takes much more discipline to get control of.
+I know.
+My ADD brain works wonderfully for me.

 In our highly-socialized society, most people believe that what naturally follows after about age thirty is: Every year you give up more of your physical prowess until some yucky disease drags you down—and then you die.
 So, when you hear yourself thinking or saying something like “my knee is shot,” or “I am a diabetic,” ask yourself: “Is that how I want to create my world?”
 If not, change the programing.